albenoit/DeepLearningTools/README.md

 # What's that ?

-A set of scripts that demonstrate the use of Tensorflow experiments and estimators on 1D data
+A set of scripts that demonstrate the use of Tensorflow estimators on various data and tasks
 @brief : the main script that enables training, validation and serving Tensorflow based models merging all needs in a single script to train, evaluate, export and serve, taking large inspirations of official Tensorflow demos.
 @author : Alexandre Benoit, LISTIC lab, FRANCE

 Several ideas are put together:

-* experiments and estimators to manage training, validation and export in a easier way (but experiments are still in the contrib module so subject to strong changes)
+* estimators to manage training, validation and export in a easier way using the tf.estimator.train_and_evaluate functionnality
 * using moving averages to store parameters with values smoothed along the last training steps (FIXME : ensure those values are used for real by the estimator, actually the graph shows 2 parameter savers...).
 * visualization including embedding projections to observe some data projections on the TensorBoard
 * tensorflow-serving-api to use to serve the model and dynamically load updated models